Why a donor newsletter?

 Here’s what I found

-When I started doing these, I created three newsletters a year.
-(At the end of the year I sent a thank you mailing, instead).
+When I decided to create a donor newsletter, I did three newsletters a year.
+(At the end of the year I sent a thank-you mailing, instead).

 Our newsletters were an instant hit.
 (I know because our donors told me so!)